 Does this scenario sound familiar?
 You attended a corporate training course last year and left buzzing with loads of new ideas ready to apply back at work.
 Then ‘life’ took over and much of what you learned seems to have faded into distant memory.
 Well don’t worry, you won’t be alone.

 But why do we forget?
-And more importantly what can we do as L & D professionals to hack the system.
+And more importantly what can we do as L&D professionals to hack the system?
 Forgetting is not a failure of our brains but quite a clever if slightly annoying feature.
-Well documented the phenomenon the ‘Forgetting Curve’ hypothesized by German psychologist Hermann Ebbinghaus, in the 1880s illustrates the problem.
+The well-documented phenomenon of the ‘Forgetting Curve’ hypothesised by German psychologist Hermann Ebbinghaus in the 1880s illustrates the problem.

 Forgetting is a natural adaptive process of the brain clearing out the least useful and retaining the most relevant information.
 Since memory is a necessary condition needed for any behaviour change this poses a big problem in traditional training methods.
 So what’s the solution?
 Step in immersive learning.

 Immersive learning is the process of learning that completely plunges the learner in either physical or virtual interactive learning environments –allowing them to experience realistic work scenarios.

 The aim of these environments is to learn by doing the activities rather than passively learning by watching or listening to a trainer.
 Training that includes real life simulations, role plays, storytelling and physical team building exercises are some great examples of immersive learning.

 So why is immersive learning more effective than traditional learning?

 Immersive learning is not only great for grabbing learners’ attention and creating a rich learning process experience, it also has the following benefits over the traditional learning platform.